yalelibrary/yul-dc-management/README.md

 If you use rbenv, you must run the following command after installing camerata:
 `rbenv rehash`

+## Running on the VPN

+If you'd like to hit the Metadata cloud endpoint and are running on the VPN, then start the application with `VPN=true cam up` or `VPN=true cam up management`.
+Setting this variable will enable VPN specs and make full requests to the Yale services.

 ### Accessing the web container